Azure/azure-osconfig/docs/style.md

 # Introduction
 This coding style applies to all of the new code that's introduced into the codebase.
 When fixing old code that might not adhere to this style guide, use common sense to decide whether this code style guide should be applied, based on how much of the content is actually new, but never mix conventions on a function level.
+When not adhering to the style guide provide a rationale in a comment.

 # General formatting
-All code needs to be formatted according to rules defined in .pre-commit-config.yaml - specifally with regards to the clang-format and clang-tidy rules.
+All code needs to be formatted according to rules defined in [pre-commit configuration](../.pre-commit-config.yaml) - specifally with regards to the clang-format and clang-tidy rules.
 Apart from that there are style rules that can't be expressed in clang-format but must be followed nevertheless:

 # Formatting quirks